Politics of the United Arab Emirates: Legislature

+Political parties are banned.
+Al Islah, the only large-scale underground political party, operates underground but it considered a terrorist group by the UAE government since 2014 and has been federally banned since 2011.

 The FNC is the main consultative body in the UAE and has both a legislative and supervisory role accorded by the Constitution.

 Since the council's inception, the following have been selected as speakers:

 Thani Abdullah Humaid, Taryam Omran Taryam, Hilal bin Ahmed bin Lootah, Al Haj bin Abdullah Al Muhairbi, Mohammed Khalifa Habtour, Saeed Mohammad Al Gandi, Abdul Aziz Al Ghurair, Mohammad Al-Murr, and Amal Al Qubaisi since 2015.

 Federal Judiciary

 The Federal Judiciary is a constitutionally completely independent body (under Article 94) and includes the Federal Supreme Court and Courts of First Instance.
 Supreme Council of Rulers appoints the five judges headed by a president to the Supreme Court.
 The judges are responsible for deciding if federal laws are constitutional, mediating between inter-emirate disputes.
 It also possesses the authority to try cases involving cabinet and senior federal officials.
 Although secular law is applied, the basis of legislation is Sharia (Islamic Law) and involves three of the four schools including (mainly) Maliki, but also the Hanbali and Shafi'i schools.